subvitamine/sketch-export-prototype/README.md

 # Hub Export Prototype

-This plugin for Sketch has been made to produice JSON and PNG you can publish on the Subvitamine's Hub as an Asset Zip.
+This plugin for Sketch has been made to produce JSON and PNG you can publish on the Subvitamine's Hub as an Asset Zip.

 ## Installation